Skip to Content

 FlyLINQ soaring over the promenade.

-Get your arcade game fix at Re:Match: A new indoor/outdoor bar near the front of the property aims to attract a younger demographic with a few classic games like Pac-Man, and Mario Kart available in a non-gambling, arcade format.
+Get your arcade game fix at Re:Match: An indoor/outdoor bar near the front of the property, Re:Match aims to attract a younger demographic with a few classic games like Pac-Man, and Mario Kart available in a non-gambling, arcade format.

 Mat Franco on stage at LINQ

-Jimmy Kimmel’s Comedy Club: If a pure comedy show in Vegas is what you seek, check out a rotating selection of acts at Jimmy Kimmel’s Comedy Club in the LINQ Promenade.
-Incorporating both established acts and up-and-comers, tickets commonly can be found for under $50, but price it out to get the best deal.
+Jimmy Kimmel’s Comedy Club: If you prefer a stand-up comedy show, check out a rotating selection of acts at Jimmy Kimmel’s Comedy Club in the LINQ Promenade.

-Gorge Yourself at Hash House a Go Go: Known for their insane portion sizes, Hash House a Go Go at LINQ offers the type of breakfast that allows you to skip lunch while doubling as being instagrammable.
+Gorge Yourself at Hash House a Go Go: Known for insane portion sizes, LINQ’s Hash House a Go Go offers the type of breakfast that allows you to skip lunch while doubling as being Instagrammable.

 Snickers twisted flapjack, 2 slices of bacon, and scrambled eggs on a plate